 Think back to your first motorcycle riding experience.
-You slowly let out the the clutch, the bike rolls forward, and you’re on your way; then you realize you have to turn around.
+You slowly let out the clutch, the bike rolls forward, and you’re on your way.
+Then you realize you have to turn around.
 That awkward moment of balance, throttle, clutch where a mistake means the clunk of a stalled engine.
 But succeed, and you are rewarded with a rush of adrenaline that will have you hooked on the turn forever.
-That magic formula of lean angle, throttle, traction, fear, and thrill which, when executed correctly, might just be motorcycling nirvana.
+Now we all crave that magic formula of lean angle, throttle, traction, fear, and thrill which, when executed correctly, might just be motorcycling nirvana.

-The excitement of the turn is a common thread shared with many activities on snow, on water and even air, but none of them can claim the variation on the turning theme that the motorcycle can.
-From blasting berms on dirt, dragging knees on racetracks, the sideway drifts of speedway, gravel, pavement even ice, all possible on our favourite two-wheel wonder.
+The excitement of the turn is a common thread shared with many activities found on snow, on water and even air–but none of them have the infinite variations on the turning theme that motorcycling does.
+From blasting berms on dirt and dragging knees on racetracks to the sideway drifts of speedway, gravel, pavement and even ice, all is possible on our favourite two-wheel wonder.

 Exploring far away new roads is not always an option, so when time is limited I do have a few go-to favourites where I can get my lean on.

 Best twisties in ontario

 5. Southwood Rd., Muskoka

 This might be the most well-known motorcycling road in cottage country.
 Its 26-km length is wall to wall turns.
 The section through the Torrence Barrens is particularly spectacular.